 And, if you are an app publisher, you'll probably want to start with something like MoPub.

 These tools are great to get your feet wet and start to understand how things work.
 They also have great tools for learning how to use the platform and taking a DIY or self-setup approach.

 As you grow, you'll want to find ways to incorporate more sources of demand in order to increase your advertising revenue.
 At that point, you may look more toward solutions like header bidding or Amazon TAM.
 Usually, when starting to incorporate tools like this, you'll want your site to have reached about a million page views per month or more to make it worth your while.

-Yet another step in maturity is the choice to introduce direct ad sales, which you can learn more about in the "Programmatic vs. Direct Demand" section below.
+Yet another step in maturity is the choice to introduce direct ad sales into your ad monetization strategy, which you can learn more about in the "Programmatic vs. Direct Demand" section below.

 No matter your current level of sophistication, you'll always find that DIY solutions you manage yourself will involve a lot of manual work.
 Ultimately you'll find that you can derive more revenue if you invest more time.